Departing Chile earn hero status despite Brazil jinx

 "Chile have been one of the great teams of this World Cup without a shadow of a doubt.
 Today luck was on our side and not theirs, but they deserve all the praise imaginable," Brazil defender Dani Alves said.

-"The way they are able to put pressure on the opposition defence is simply amazing."
+"The way they are able to put pressure on the opposition defense is simply amazing."

 Though sometimes vulnerable at the back, not least because of their lack of height, Chile have played a high-octane, crowd-pleasing attacking game led by the tricky Alexis Sanchez.